badair/stilla/README.md

 -fluid interface via unobtrusive macros - create lambdas using syntax similar to C#

--static composition with iterators (may create a coroutine-based implementation in the future)
+-static composition built on iterator dereferencing (may create a coroutine-based implementation in the future)

--for now, implements boost::iterator_facade as a single pass traversal iterator
+-for now, implements boost::iterator_facade as a single pass iterator

 Example usage:
 ```C++